backstage/backstage/docs/features/software-catalog/descriptor-format.md

 ### `spec.consumesApis` [optional]

-An array of [entity reference](#string-references) to the APIs that are consumed by the component, e.g. `artist-api`.
+An array of [entity references](#string-references) to the APIs that are consumed by the component, e.g. `artist-api`.
 This field is optional.

 | [`kind`](#apiversion-and-kind-required) | Default [`namespace`](#namespace-optional) | Generated [relation](well-known-relations.md) type                                                  |
 | --------------------------------------- | ------------------------------------------ | --------------------------------------------------------------------------------------------------- |